2/13/2025

 Pete Christensen

 Good morning.
-Thanks for that question.
-I think you mentioned in your prepared remarks, I was just hoping you could reiterate it.
-I think you were able to overcome some redemption issues that you've had potentially with these marks.
-And then as a quick follow-up, just curious how you see the mix of network volume evolving this year.
-I would assume higher degree of point of sale could translate to lower risk on the risk retention side.
+Thanks for the question.
+EB, I think you mentioned in your prepared remarks, I was just hoping you could reiterate it, I think you were able to overcome some redemption issues that you've had potentially with these marks.
+And then as a quick follow-up, Just curious how you see the mix of network volume evolving this year.
+I would assume, you know, a higher degree of point of sale could translate to lower risk on the risk retention side.
 Just some thoughts there would be helpful.
 Thank you.

 speaker